ElixirProtocol/move-contracts-v2/docs/external_mint_burn.md

 In this option, your contract will own the `DeUSDTreasuryCap` and can call mint/burn functions without requiring the owner account of the `DeUSDTreasuryCap` to sign transactions.

-First, transfer the `DeUSDTreasuryCap` to your contract by adding a transfer function in your contract and calling the `deusd::transfer_treasury_cap` function from the account that owns the `DeUSDTreasuryCap` from step 1.
+First, transfer the `DeUSDTreasuryCap` to your contract by adding a transfer function in your contract and using the standard Sui object transfer mechanism (such as `transfer::transfer` or `transfer::share_object`) from the account that owns the `DeUSDTreasuryCap` from step 1.

 ```move
 // YourContract.move